Brother of Bommali: Critical reception

 The film received mixed reviews from critics.
 Ch Sushil Rao of The Times of India gave it 2.5/5 and stated that "If you can enjoy the ridiculous, you will enjoy this.
 As far as performances are concerned, Naresh delivers quite well and Karthika's fights and dance are impressive.
 If you ignore some scenes that create confusion, it's an entertaining movie".
-Great Andhra wrote: "Not So Funny, Allari Naresh who has been struggling to get a hit for a very long time will have to wait longer".
-123Telugu wrote: "On the whole, Brother of Bommali has the right mix of interesting story and some funny comedy.
-Complete first half, Naresh and Karthika’s performance are huge plus points.
-On the flip side, if you do not mind seeing Brahmanandam’s same old routine comedy and a predictable storyline, you can safely watch this film and would not be disappointed."